jdoleary/Spellmasons/docs/TasksCurrent.md

     - What happens if you spawn decoy out of bounds (if the OOB is in the center of the map, see video)

-- Change AOE behavior so that it just expands radius
-    - This radius expansion should work for ANY spell that uses a radius: vortex, bloat, chain, etc
-    - Maybe it only modifies the spell directly after it
-- Pack 13 | Biomes
-    - Rethink biome construction to allow for dynamic liquid
-        - whole bodies of liquid should be selectable so that they can be frozen
 - Brad feedback
     - I need a way to see my cast range when planning out my movement
     - Add a glow on hover to spells in spellbook